BrightspaceUI/core/components/form/docs/form-native.md

 1. It supports custom form elements made using the [`FormElementMixin`](./form-element-mixin.md) in addition to native form elements like `input`, `select` and `textarea`.
 1. Upon validation, it will display an error summary that contains error messages for any elements that failed validation.

+If you're looking to submit form data via your own API calls or nest multiple forms within each other, [`d2l-form`](./form.md) may be more appropriate.

 ![screenshot of a form-native with a text input and select input](../screenshots/form-native.gif)

 ```html